 Sometimes while drawing a charting tool we need more room to display the price chart.
 As an example, look at the picture below.
-Here, to display this pitchfork, we need to display the price chart using the price range $20-$80 while the program automatically uses more tight range, $20-$70:
+Here, to display this pitchfork, we need to display the price chart using the price range $20-$80 while the program automatically uses a tighter range, $20-$70:

 In order to increase this range, use these buttons:

-When working with Timing Solution, usually you apply many techniques.
+Usually, while working with Timing Solution, you apply many techniques.
 Look at the chart below.
 It represents the typical desktop window view with the price chart, two charting tools (Pitchfork and Fibonacci level), Annual cycle and Easy Expert module that shows the statistically verified effect of some astronomical phenomena:

 Thus you do not need to repeat your actions when you run Timing Solution next time; you will be able to get back to your chart whenever you want to.